Met0o/air-quality-monitor/README.md

 Simple docker setup for a home-made PM 2.5 & PM 10, Co2, Temperature, and Humidity air quality monitoring system.

-This code is intended to work with Raspberry Pi 4 and air quality sensor SDS011.
+This code is intended to work with Raspberry Pi 4 64bit OS, air quality sensor SDS011, and the M5Stack CO2L Unit with Temperature and Humidity Sensor (SCD41).

-Based on various blogposts, I find my approach the easiest to implement and with less constraints.

 <pre>
 ```